 Performance for the two Breville models was similar for our romaine, apple, orange juice, with both drinks being very smooth with minuscule amounts of pulp.
 However, the citrus flavor stood out in the drink produced by the Juice Fountain, with the Elite producing juice with a much more neutral flavor.
 Both of these models only produced minimal foam.

 When it came to the "Sunset Blend", the standard Juice Fountain came out on top.
 This model produced a much more flavorful drink, though not quite as tasty as the Omega's, while the Juice Fountain Elite concocted a relatively bland mixture.
 Both drinks had a smooth and creamy texture with very minimal pulp.

-Ranking next, the Aicok Slow Masticating Juicer and the Hamilton Beach Big Mouth both earned a 6 out of 10 for their solid performance.
+Ranking next, the Aicok Slow Masticating Juicer, the Mooka B5100, and the Hamilton Beach Big Mouth each earned a 6 out of 10 for their solid performance.
 The Aicok did about average with the beet juice blend, creating a thin and watery drink that tasted fine, with a predominate celery flavor.
 The Mooka performed almost identically to the Aicok when it came to texture, but the taste was quite bland compared to the Aicok or the Hamilton Beach.
 The Hamilton Beach's drink had a far superior texture, but we weren't the biggest fans of the taste, with something just not quite right about the juice.
 It was drinkable, but was far from our favorite.